cyclopunk/Rigger/README.md

 + Fail Fast application startup.
 + Managed startup lifecycle and dependency ordering (Module -> Configuration -> Managed -> Singleton -> Bootstrap).
 + Include Additional Drone libraries for added functionality :
-  - Rigged.Cloud, unified cloud services automatically configured and injected into the container
+  - Drone.Cloud, unified cloud services automatically configured and injected into the container
-  - Rigged.API, automatically bootstraps a GraphQL endpoint that integrates your entity model
+  - Drone.API, automatically bootstraps a GraphQL endpoint that integrates your entity model
-  - Rigged.Data, Wide Column Storage, ML Services, And Statistical Services
+  - Drone.Data, Wide Column Storage, ML Services, And Statistical Services
-  - Rigged.Chronos, Timer functionality for services.
+  - Drone.Chronos, Timer functionality for services.

 ### TODO
+I recently refactored this from another project, so there's a lot to do before I can consider this "stable".
+- Update Docs
+- Reintegrate Events
-- Better Lifecycle Management
+- Reintegrate Lifecycle management
+- Reintegrate Conditional Services
+- More benchmarks
+- Convert modules to Rigger Drone framework
+- Scoped DI needs tests (and is probably broken)

 ## Quickstart

-In order to create a application, it is as simple as inheriting from the ApplicationContainer class.
-Instantiating that class will trigger the configuration of the application.
+To create a Rigged application, it is as simple as inheriting from the Rig class.
+Merely instantiating that class, or inheriting from it, will trigger the configuration of the application.
 This will start the component scanning part of the framework and it will discover all components that are marked with a Managed Type attribute.
 You can pass in additional assemblies to the ApplicationContainer constructor in order to include other Assemblies in your application.
 This will allow a plugin type style of development.